Sonic Adventure 2 (Dreamcast)

 ---|

-Sonic Adventure 2 is the sequel to Sonic Adventure.
-There are three types of levels: Sonic/Shadow levels with lots of speed, Tails/Eggman levels - shoot everything in sight, and Knuckles/Rouge levels, where you hunt three treasures.
+Sonic Adventure 2 is the sequel to Sonic Adventure, as well as the last Sonic game for a Sega console.
+There are three types of levels: Sonic/Shadow stages, which are similar to Sonic's stages in the first game, Tails/Eggman stages, in which you platform and shoot everything in sight, and Knuckles/Rouge levels, where you hunt for three treasures.
+Also, talking Omochaos.
 It was re-released for the GameCube as Sonic Adventure 2: Battle.

 Contents